 But that’s the point – we still don’t feel like we belong.

 Is Britain really our home?
 The same can be said for Moroccans in Spain, Algerians in France or Turks in Germany, they have similar anxieties.
 I’m not saying that everyone of us in this predicament is alienated from our country, no, absolutely not.
 I’m merely saying that many of us have yet to come to terms with the bogus narratives of the ‘white’ minority that tries its utmost best to deny us our ‘roots’ in Britain.
-You’ve no doubt heard the statement, “Pakis or blacks can’t be white”, but then, why are they picking on Poles and telling them to go home?
+You’ve no doubt heard the statement, “there’s no black in the Union Jack”, but then, why are they picking on Eastern Europeans and telling them to go home?
 It’s not about being ‘white’, it’s about a sense of ‘entitlement’ that’s positively denied to the immigrants.
 The term ‘white’ is merely the residue of a bygone era, it’s an out-dated concept not least because there is no such thing as racial ‘whiteness’.
 But we still use the word.
 And so our ‘white’ patriots think they’re the custodians of Britain all the while they have no real stake in Britain either, but worse for them, they have far fewer ‘material’ outlets than in the past.

-Which makes their hatred more vitriol and dangerous.
+Which makes their hatred more vitriolic and dangerous.

 ‘White privilege’ is beginning to sound like a hoax to them, as they employ the status of ‘victims’, ironically I add.

-Of course it is a hoax like the other race fictions; power-dynamics change and we are seeing the first shoots of the shift in power.
+Of course it is a hoax, for some white people, like the other race fictions; power-dynamics change and we are seeing the first shoots of the shift in power.
 But, fortunately for us, these ‘race-puritans’ if I can call them that, perhaps a better term would be ‘cultural-patriots’ don’t determine government policy.

 Not yet at least.